remarkjs/remark/doc/remarkrc.5.md

 All **remarkrc**(5) configuration files are in JSON.

-Automatically detected files named `package.json` use the `remarkConfig` field, whereas other files are used as a whole.
+Automatically detected files named `package.json` use the `remarkConfig` field, where other files are used as a whole.

 ## FIELDS